51+ reviews analysed

 See Latest Price on Amazon →

 If your gums bleed when you brush, feel tender, or look like they’re pulling away from your teeth, you’re not alone.
 According to the CDC, nearly half of adults over 30 in the United States have some form of gum disease.
-ADA guidance on gum disease prevention emphasizes that consistent oral hygiene is essential for managing and preventing progression.
-The good news?
-Consistent oral hygiene — including picking the right toothpaste — may help with managing early-stage gum disease and supporting your long-term gum health.
+The right toothpaste may help manage early-stage gum disease — but it’s one part of a broader routine that includes flossing, regular dental cleanings, and professional treatment when needed.

 How We Evaluated